UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 Use whichever label and placement makes sense for the material- generally speaking, processing archivists use front facing labels for circular items, like audiodisc formats and open reel open reel audiotapes, and use spine labels for more cartridge based materials, like audiocassettes, digital audiotapes (DAT), and videotapes.
 No matter which label you choose, be sure to place it on the AV item's box or case, rather than on the physical media.

-Moving image films are a bit of an outlier when it comes to labels.
+Motion picture films are a bit of an outlier when it comes to labels.
 If possible, use the Brother P-touch label maker located on level 10 to create a call number label (size 36 font) and adhere label to the side of film can.
 Hand write the title in all caps to the right of the call number label.

 Sample images of formats and label placement below: